NullHeart12/CV_exp/README.md

 # CV_exp
 ## hfut computer vision experiment
 ### exp1: filter
-Using Sobel operator and assign operator filter an image that taken in campus.And then extract the color histogram and the texture of the image.
+Using Sobel operator and assign operator filter an image that taken in campus.
+And then extract the color histogram and the texture of the image.
 ### exp2: detect the lane line
 Using Hough Transfer to detect the lane line in the picture.
 ### exp3: recognize the student number